IBM/vision-tools/edge/docs/installation/MacOS.md

 ## Installation
 Installation on MacOS follows the [basic inception process](inception_internals.md) with the following deltas:

+> All of these changes should be made after running inception and before running startedge.sh for the first time.

 - MacOS does not include the language code in response to the `locale` command.
 This will prevent the license acceptance script from working.
   - The workaround is to comment out the line:
     ```